SRGSSR/wdio-jasmine-boilerplate/README.md

 ### Overview

 This project is an example of how to get started using WebdriverIO for Selenium testing using node.js.
-It makes use of Jasmine framework, runs with spec and junit reporters, browserstack reporter and uses Grunt to manage tasks.
+It makes use of Jasmine framework, runs with spec and junit reporters, browserstack service, selenium-standalone service (for development) and uses Grunt to manage tasks.

 #### Table of contents